Community Health Workers

 CHWs have an essential role on the healthcare team given their unique position to help address high-priority public health issues and the health care needs of the community.

-Georgia Community Health Workers for Covid-19
+Georgia Community Health Workers for COVID Response and Resilient Communities 2109 CDC Grant (CCR-2109)

 CHW Advisory Board